codeigniter4/docs-update/docs/installation/installing_composer.md

 You still need to check for file changes in the **project space** (root, app, public, writable) and merge them after updating.

 !!! note "Note"
-    There are some third-party CodeIgniter modules available to assist with merging changes to the project space: [Explore on Packagist](https://packagist.org/explore/?query=codeigniter4%20updates).
+    There are some third-party CodeIgniter modules available to assist with merging changes to the project space: <a href="https://packagist.org/explore/?query=codeigniter4%20updates" target="_blank">Explore on Packagist</a>.

 ### Structure